Brandon Dickson / News Director

 Sarah met the joy of her life—her husband John– in a bowling alley when she was 16 years old, and was engaged three weeks later.
 John is a gifted software developer for Manufacturing Automation Systems in Corning, New York.
 One of Sarah’s life verses, great for weary mommas, is Galatians 6:9: “Let us not become weary in doing good, for at the proper time, we will reap the harvest—if we do not give up.”

 Martha likes to write poetry, news stories, and magazine articles.
 She has worked as a newspaper reporter, a book and Bible editor, and, when her children were younger, as a school district Writer in Residence.
 During her time with Family Life, Martha has written and produced the news feature “Neighborhoods in the Network,” and now brings listeners “Inside Out” during Family Life’s Noon Report.

 When Martha is not writing and producing radio news features, she likes to throw and carve pottery and explore the world through a camera lens.
-Whenever possible, and as often as possible, she enjoys spending time with her husband, daughter, son and daughter-in-law, and extended family.
+Whenever possible, and as often as possible, she enjoys spending time with her family.